havok2905/character-editor/README.md

 ## Current Roadmap

-- Add HTML views and cli command
+- Fix Simon
+- Bring in Ella
+- Bring in Victoria
+- Build character directory
-- Single export command: export-all
+- Write character directory export command
+- Bring in character directory export command into export all command
-- Split type system from CLI project into its own repo and add as dependency
+- Split type system from main project and add as dependency

 ## ENV